AFKops/frontend/README.md

 ## Future Work

-In upcoming releases, the app will integrate an AI command assistant.
+In upcoming releases, I will try to integrate an AI command assistant.
 Users will be able to type natural-language instructions like:

 ```
 give me the logs